cesium-ml/baselayer/doc/usage.md

     external:
 ```

+Sometimes, the supervisor configuration needs information from the
+configuration file, therefore `supervisor.conf` can instead be
+provided as `supervisor.conf.template`, which will be compiled before
+launching.
+See, e.g., `services/dask`.

-External microservices can also be added to the `config.yaml` file
+External services can also be used to pull a custom microservice from a Github repository.

-under the `services.external` key.
-Each service should have a unique
-name and a set of parameters that define how to connect to it.
+They can also be added to the `config.yaml` file under the `services.external` key.
+Each service should have a unique name and a set of parameters that define what specific repository you want to pull.
 For example:

 ```
 services: